Is there a need for planning permission for a storage container business? Find out here.

 Always contact your local planning authority to figure out whether shipping container shop plans are a permitted development.
 You may want to check whether the rules apply to a permanent structure vs a temporary structure.

 Storeganise is designed to help self storage companies of any size automate their business with contactless bookings and streamline their operations.
 We also have a long list of software integrations that’ll benefit your self storage container website.

 Sign up for our demo today to see how your business can benefit from the customer booking app when it comes to managing every aspect of your valet storage business, including contactless bookings, deliveries, collections, inventory, and automated billings.

 Do container businesses require planning permission?

-Yes, container businesses typically require planning approval.
+Yes, container rental business businesses typically require planning approval.
 Still, check with your local planning authority to make sure you’re not breaking any laws.

 Do you need planning permission for a container on your land?